Tata Power: Should you buy this retail favourite stock post Q1? - BusinessToday

 This brokerage noted that Tata Power is targeting new renewable energy (RE) capacity installation of 2GW in FY26.
 Potential supplementary PPA for Mundra and progress on distribution business bids in UP remain key catalysts for the stock in the coming quarters, it said.

 "We reiterate our Buy rating on the stock with a target of Rs 487," MOFSL said.
+Antique Stock Broking has cut its target on Tata Power to Rs 467 from Rs 477 but maintained 'Buy' rating on the stock.

 Tata Power has guided for FY26 capex of Rs 25,000 crore, including Rs 3,700 crore spent in Q1.
 The company has commenced work on pumped hydro projects and is expecting it to be commissioned in Calendar 2029.